Dutchtronix/Small-C-TRS-80/docs/readme.txt

 This resulting cross compiler will generate .mac files from .c files

 Version 2.1A of this project was originally released in 1984 when I still lived in The Netherlands.
-Some of the documentation was written in Dutch at the time.
+Most of the documentation from that time was written in Dutch.